 Of course, the most controversial of the liberal cases of the 70s was the landmark abortion case, Roe v.
 Wade, holding that the states could not have outright bans on abortion.
 Roe v.
-Wade was a 7-2 opinion; the two dissenters were Justice Byron White (appointed by President Kennedy) and Justice William Rehnquist (appointed by f.
+Wade was a 7-2 opinion; the two dissenters were Justice Byron White (appointed by President Kennedy) and Justice William Rehnquist (appointed by President Nixon).
+Three of the four Nixon appointees were therefore in the majority in Roe v.
+Wade.

+f.
 Conservative Agenda Under Reagan; Reagan Appointees.
 President Reagan and his White House Advisor, Edwin Meese, led his administration with a conservative agenda and had a goal of reversing what it perceived as the Court's liberal agenda over the prior decade (or longer).
 Some bright young conservative professionals joined the administration, including two members of the Federalist Society (founded in 1982), John Roberts and Samuel Alito.